 (Click here to see a larger map.)

-Note: As of June 2022, at the time of the Ottawa municpal elections, the area shown on this map in blue (Westgate) will be added to River Ward 16, and to the area the CCA covers.
+Note: As of October 2022, at the time of the Ottawa municipal elections, the area shown on this map in blue (Westgate) will be added to River Ward 16, and to the area the CCA covers.

 In May 2022, a part of Carlington was designated as a Character Area under the Ontario Heritage Act.
 The associated heritage strategy ensures that the historical significance of the area is recognized and remembered.
 To find out more, please see: Carlington North Veterans Housing Character Area.

 The Carlington Community Association’s logo is the CCA’s visual identity.
 It was selected as a graphic representation of Carlington’s diversity, the area’s vibrant history and its co-operative spirit.
 Carlington is truly a community of communities; distinct but working together for a better future.